all-agents-challenge/atac2021/index.markdown

 Submissions should contain:
 * 1-2 pages of text, including:
-* A link to a short demo video
+  * A link to a short demo video with running code
-* A link to code
+  * A link to source code

 Submissions should be submitted via [easychair](https://easychair.org/conferences/?conf=atac2021).